Journalit

 Add your own structured fields with validation rules and option lists when the default schema is not enough.

-The Trade Sync tab is the backend operations surface, not just a simple toggle page.
+The Sync tab is the backend operations surface, not just a simple toggle page.

 Access gating